X

 According to the Genworth Annual Cost of Care Study, the 2025 median hourly costs for personal assistance and home health aide services ranges from $31.83 to $35.01.
 Even with just 20 hours per week of these services, families could spend almost $3,000 a month.
 Round-the-clock care can easily top $25,000 per month.

-Families often step in to help with care, but that “free” care comes at a cost — direct expenses, lost income, stress, and burnout.
-Since Medicare generally doesn’t cover long-term custodial care, and Medicaid eligibility is strict, much of the financial burden falls directly on loved ones.
+Families often step in to help, but “free” care still carries a price — direct expenses, lost income, stress, and emotional burnout.
+Medicare rarely covers long-term custodial care, and Medicaid eligibility remains strict, so the financial responsibility often falls squarely on loved ones.

-The comfort of home can be reassuring, but it can also be isolating.
+Home feels comfortable, but comfort can quietly turn into isolation.
 Without daily interaction or opportunities to connect, even the most independent people may find themselves feeling lonely or disengaged.

 Research consistently shows that social isolation increases the risk of depression, cognitive decline, and even physical illness — all of which come with their own costs.

-That’s where Continuing Care Retirement Communities (CCRCs) shine.
+That’s where CCRCs shine.
 The cost of retirement communities remain transparent, protecting long-term financial stability.
 They offer the independence you enjoy today and the peace of mind you’ll appreciate tomorrow, with predictable costs, built-in care, and a vibrant, maintenance-free lifestyle that grows with you.

 Financial Predictability: A Clear Path Forward